-1. Adjust red chillies as per your spice level.
+1. Adjust red chilli’s as per your spice level for this Temple Style Puliyodharai.

-2. Use only gingelly oil for this rice which enchances the taste.
+2. Use only gingelly oil for this rice which enhances the taste.

 4. Use hing, curry leaves and gingelly oil generously which gives nice aroma to this rice.